JxTang-bioinformatics/CaMelia/README.md

 CaMelia does not require installation, just download the necessary files and run from the command line to perform a typical analysis.
 The code of CaMelia has been tested in **Windows** and **Linux** with **Python 2.7 (and 3.6)**.

-**You will need to download the source code and locate them in the same directory:**
+**You will need to download the source code and locate them in the same directory (note: No space characters in the directory path):**

    a) Feature extraction and datasets formation: